Melba

 Melba has a typical household mix, with a higher-than-average median household size

 Family households account for 76.5% of all households, including 36.9% couples with children, 27.6% couples without children, and 11.1% single parent families.
-Non-family households constitute the remaining 23.5%, with lone person households at 21.0% and group households comprising 2.7%.
+Non-family households make up the remaining 23.5%, with lone person households at 21.0% and group households comprising 2.7% of the total.
 The median household size is 2.7 people, larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households